MerosCrypto/Meros/docs/Protocol/Consensus.md

 - nonce: An incrementing number based on the Merit Holder used to stop replay attacks.
 - difficulty: 384-bit number that should be the difficulty for the Sends' spam filter.

-`SendDifficulty` has a message length of 50 bytes; the 2-byte holder and the 48-byte difficulty.
+`SendDifficulty` has a message length of 54 bytes; the 2-byte holder, 4-byte nonce, and the 48-byte difficulty.
 The signature is produced with a prefix of "\2".
 That said, `SendDifficulty` is not a standalone message type.

 ### DataDifficulty